iit-technology-ambit/Syphus/README.md

 # Syphus [![Build Status](https://travis-ci.org/iit-technology-ambit/Syphus.svg?branch=master)](https://travis-ci.org/iit-technology-ambit/Syphus)

+>> `Master` branch is linked with the main server by [Midgard](https://midgard.iit-techambit.in).
+Any commits pushed to this branch will be instantly deployed in production

 ## Common Backend for Ambit

 This is the common backend for Tech-Ambit web and android application.